seb-oss/green/.changeset/chilly-rockets-breathe.md

 '@sebgroup/green-core': patch
 ---

-Setting the time to 12.00 when selecting a date in the calendar
+**Calendar:** Setting the time to 12.00 when selecting a date in the calendar